-Chapter 6 Evaluation
+6. Evaluation

 "An evaluation serves as a systematic and objective assessment of a planned, ongoing, or completed project or programme, it's design, implementation and results."
-(91)
+(Development Assistance Committee Working Party on Aid Evaluation, 2010)

-Evaluation captures how change happens (92).
+Evaluation captures how change happens (Hobson et al., 2016).
 The evaluation process, in the spirit of co-creation, is developed throughout the process itself.
-This means that all partners involved in the co-creation process actively begin to define indicators that can be used in to monitor and evaluate the project.
+This means that all partners involved in the co-creation process actively begin to define indicators that can be used to monitor and evaluate the project.
 Because co-creation is a non-linear method establishing effective monitoring and evaluation as ongoing processes is essential.
 The practice of co-creation is necessarily reflective as reaching out to, and receiving feedback from, different stakeholders takes time not only to carry out but also to integrate.
 Some examples of how to reflect broadly on the process of co-creation include:

-- discussing how spaces were created for expectations to be clarified and for any concerns to be raised and acknowledged, - exploring how risk management strategies are being or have been created, - how ongoing communication was maintained, and - whether or not enough time had been set aside for consulting stakeholders and citizens in order to understand the needs of different groups and integrate feedback from stakeholders (63).
+- discussing how spaces were created for expectations to be clarified and for any concerns to be raised and acknowledged; - exploring how risk management strategies are being or have been created; - how ongoing communication was maintained; - whether or not enough time had been set aside for consulting stakeholders and citizens in order to understand the needs of different groups and integrate feedback from stakeholders (Camden et al., 2015).

-1 Participatory evaluation
+6.1.
+Participatory evaluation

-Participatory evaluation is where some or all of the parties involved in co-creation participate in designing, carrying out and interpreting evaluation (91).
+Participatory evaluation is where some or all of the parties involved in co-creation participate in designing, carrying out and interpreting evaluation (Development Assistance Committee Working Party on Aid Evaluation, 2010).
 Some examples of how this can be done include:

 - Take a high-level snapshot of what's happening and compare it to objectives. - Make a diary of events as a way of capturing what's happening when and to monitor involvement and timelines. - Conduct interviews with stakeholders to determine how they feel about the process and their involvement. - Carry out satisfaction questionnaires with all stakeholders and gather feedback to further refine the process.
 This could include asking questions such as "how would you define the quality of the relationships between all involved parties?"
-(93) and "to what extent is the process responsive to your needs?" - Taking time to determine how committed participants are to a shared outcome.
+(Kressel and Pruitt, 1985) and "to what extent is the process responsive to your needs?" - Taking time to determine how committed participants are to a shared outcome.